kareman/SwiftShell/README.md

   - run `xcodebuild install` from the project's root folder.
 This will install the SwiftShell framework in ~/Library/Frameworks.
   - _or_ run `xcodebuild` and copy the resulting framework from the build folder to your library folder of choice.
 If that is not "~/Library/Frameworks", "/Library/Frameworks" or a folder mentioned in the $DYLD_FRAMEWORK_PATH environment variable then you need to add your folder to $DYLD_FRAMEWORK_PATH.

-NOTE: The Swift compiler (Xcode 6.1) crashes when reading from streams when SwiftShell is built with optimisations turned on (anything but "SWIFT_OPTIMIZATION_LEVEL = -Onone").
+NOTE: The Swift compiler (Xcode 6.1) crashes when reading from streams when optimisations are turned on (anything but "SWIFT_OPTIMIZATION_LEVEL = -Onone").
 SwiftShell is therefore compiled with the “Debug” configuration by default.

 ## LICENSE